 Emily Watt

 Before joining O2X, Emily built a strong foundation in collegiate athletics, working primarily in Division I and Division III settings.
-She began her career at Rensselaer Polytechnic Institute (RPI), where she worked with Football and Men’s Ice Hockey.
-Most recently at UCLA she served as primary athletic trainer for Men’s Rugby and supported over 50 additional club sports, managing a diverse array of injuries and performance needs.
-Throughout her career, Emily has worked with athletes across all levels—from youth to professional—gaining valuable insight into varying performance demands, injury patterns, and recovery strategies.
-Her work has included everything from sideline emergency care in high-impact sports to ergonomic and preventative care in some non-traditional settings.
-These experiences have shaped her adaptable, athlete-centered approach to care.
-Emily earned her Bachelor of Science in Athletic Training from Castleton University in 2015 where she played Division III Ice Hockey.
-Soon thereafter, she completed her Master of Education at Whittier College in California as a graduate assistant, building a strong academic foundation in injury prevention, rehabilitation, and holistic performance enhancement.
+She began her career at Rensselaer Polytechnic Institute (RPI), supporting Football and Men’s Ice Hockey, and most recently served at UCLA as the primary athletic trainer for Men’s Rugby while also supporting over 50 additional club sports.
+Across these roles, she managed a wide range of injuries and performance needs, from sideline emergency care in high-impact sports to preventative and ergonomic care in non-traditional athletic environments.
+These experiences shaped her adaptable, athlete-centered approach to care.